 Sanctuary of Our Lady of Łukawiec

-The sanctuary in nearby Łukawiec (5 km from Lubaczów) houses the miraculous image of Our Lady venerated for over three centuries.
-The pilgrimage tradition survived war and population displacement, drawing faithful from Poland and Ukraine who share this Marian heritage.
+The sanctuary in nearby Łukawiec (5 km from Lubaczów) houses the miraculous image of Our Lady, first documented in the 17th century.
+The pilgrimage tradition survived war and population displacement.
+Faithful from Poland and Ukraine continue to come, sharing this Marian heritage across a border that postdates the devotion itself.

 🕯️ Annual Feast Days & Celebrations